The Basics of ETL Testing

-ETL testing confirms that the data we have extracted, transformed, and loaded has been extracted completely, transferred properly, and loaded into the new system in the correct format.
-Testing can also help identify and prevent issues with data quality during the ETL process, such as duplicate data or data loss.
+ETL testing is the process of verifying that the data from source systems has been extracted completely, transferred properly, and loaded into the new system in the correct format.
+It's a crucial component of data warehouse testing.

 ETL testing can be helpful: